Guide to Tax and IRS Rules for Rental Real Estate | Tax Guidelines

 Can Passive Losses Offset Capital Gains?

-However, there is an important exception to this rule when it comes to capital gains.
-According to this exception, when you sell a rental property, the suspended losses that were generated over the years from the property may be used to reduce or offset the capital gain from the sale of the property.
+As mentioned above, the general rule is that passive losses may only offset passive income.
+However, there is an important exception to this rule when it comes to capital gains from rental real estate.
+When you sell a rental property, the suspended losses that were generated over the years from the rental property may be used to reduce or offset the capital gain from the sale of the property.

 This exception only works when the real estate is sold to an unrelated third party.
 In addition, this exception requires a sale that is a taxable event.
 Therefore, a Section 1031 exchange will not qualify.